Intersection matrices revisited: Introduction

 \section{Introduction}

-Let $s$, $k$, and $v$ be integers satisfying $0\leq s\leq k\leq v$.
-The inclusion matrix $W_{sk}(v)$ is a $(0,1)$-matrix whose rows and columns are indexed by $s$-subsets and $k$-subsets of a $v$-set, respectively, and $W_{sk}(v)(S,K)=1$ if and only if $S\subseteq K$.
-This matrix has interesting properties and arise in many combinatorial problems particularly in design theory and extremal set theory (see \cite{Beth,fra,gkmm,w82,w84,w90}).
+Let $s$, $k$, and $v$ be integers satisfying $0\leq s, k\leq v$.
+We fix a $v$-set $V$ throughout this paper.
+The inclusion matrix $W_{s,k}$ is a $(0,1)$-matrix whose rows and columns are indexed by $s$-subsets and $k$-subsets of $V$, respectively, and $W_{s,k}(S,K)=1$ if and only if $S\subseteq K$.
+This matrix has interesting properties and arises in many combinatorial problems, especially in design theory and extremal set theory (see \cite{Beth,fra,gkmm,w82,w84,w90}).
 It satisfies several nice identities among which is

-which holds for $i\le s\le k\le v$ (see, e.g., \cite{w82,w84,w90}).
-A matrix which may be thought of as a dual for the inclusion matrix is the exclusion matrix: Usually for simplicity we drop $v$ from the notations of $W_{sk}(v)$, $\overline{W}_{sk}(v)$, and similar matrices introduced later in this paper.
-The exclusion matrix is related to inclusion matrix in some ways.
-Firstly, the matrix $\overline{W}_{sk}$ is obtained from $W_{s,v-k}$ by a permutation on its rows and columns.
-Secondly, it can be proved that the following nice identities hold:

-Thirdly, these two matrices may be considered as intersection matrices in the sense that the entry $(S,K)$ only depends on $|S\cap K|$.
-In this viewpoint, a natural generalization of both matrices is the matrix $U$ defined as Notice that in the definition of $U_{sk}^{\ell}$ the condition $s \leq k$ is no more required.
-In the case $s=k$ the above matrix is well-studied; in fact the matrices $U_{kk}^{\ell}$, for $\ell=1,\ldots,k$ are the adjacency matrices of the Johnson scheme $J(v,k)$ (see Section 5 for more details).